-The Chrome Extension for Latent's Email Discovery Tool will be pushed out in a week or so on the Chrome Web Store.
+The Chrome Extension for Rocketship's Email Discovery Tool will be pushed out in a week or so on the Chrome Web Store.

-Why did Latent choose to build a Chrome Extension for EDT?
+Why did Rocketship choose to build a Chrome Extension for EDT?

 1) Mainly to significantly improve the user's experience, easy to utilize the app to access business emails of anyone, as the user browses through the web.

 2) Leverage on Google Chrome's extensive distribution channels.

 Users dislike having an additional app to download, install, log in and integrate with their existing business processes stack.
 Contrast this with a lightweight icon and the top right of your existing browser.
 Keep it simple and streamlined.